-

 On the Legacy of George L. Mosse

 Past history is always contemporary.
-George L. Mosse, The Nationalisation of the Masses In his memoir Confronting History, George L. Mosse describes the occupation of the headquarters of the Mosse publishing empire by the Spartacus League during the 1919 January … Continue reading
+George L. Mosse, The Nationalisation of the Masses In his memoir Confronting History, George L. Mosse recalled the occupation of Mossehaus — the headquarters of Rudolf Mosse’s German publishing empire — during the Spartacist Uprising … Continue reading

 Posted in Uncategorized